nicoxmcd/nicolexanportfolio/src/content/posts/portfolio1/index.md

 ## Automation and CI/CD
 The first issues I had when deploying the infrastructure was originally not maintaining a state file or importing the resources.
 Terraform would recreate each resource every time you ran the workflow.
 It was resolved by importing the specific resources, that way Terraform would recognize that those resources do not need to be created, just updated.
-I went back and implemented a state file by manually creating a new S3 bucket `nicoxmcdportfolio-tfstate` and a DynamoDB table for locking `terraform-locks`.
+I went back and implemented a state file by manually creating a new S3 bucket `nicolexanportfolio-tfstate` and a DynamoDB table for locking `terraform-locks`.

 ### Frontend
 The frontend is deployed directly from its repository upon any changes made to the `main` branch.
 `deploy.yml` configures OpenID Connection (OIDC) to AWS which allows the repository to update resources in AWS using a predefined role.
-The role in AWS only allows these requests from the `main` branches of `nicoxmcd/nicoxmcdportfolio` and `nicoxmcd/Cloud`.
+The role in AWS only allows these requests from the `main` branches of `nicoxmcd/nicolexanportfolio` and `nicoxmcd/Cloud`.
 I run a check for Astro to ensure that Astro is configured correctly, if so, it then builds the project, which creates a `/dist` folder with all of the built `.html` files.
-From there I sync the `/dist` folder to my `nicoxmcdportfolio` S3 bucket.
+From there I sync the `/dist` folder to my `nicolexanportfolio` S3 bucket.
 ```yml
 name: Deploy Static Site